SOS101-bit/AI-Powered-Code-Reviewer/README.md

 This project is an AI-powered code review platform with a React frontend and a Node.js/Express backend.
 It allows users to submit code for automated review and receive feedback based on good coding practices powered by AI.

 ## Features
-- Submit code for review
+- Submit code for review (copy and paste the code in the code editor and then press the "Review" Button)
 - Receive AI-generated feedback
 - Modern React frontend
 - RESTful backend API